-Please see the Admissions 2017 page for details of the admissions policy.
-All applications must be made through Bristol City Council Primary School Admissions.
-All our spaces are now full for 2016 and we have a waiting list - please phone the office if you would like to join that.
+Please see the Admissions 2018 page for details of the admissions policy.
+All applications for a Reception September 2018 must be made through Bristol City Council Primary School Admissions.
+If you are applying now for Sept 18 Reception we have a waiting list so contact Bristol Admissions and the school office if you wish to go on that.

 Who are Educate Together?